 You will be provided with a personal copy of the exam information booklet where you will find exam regulations.

 Please note that you are not allowed to sit the exam if you are more than an hour late, for exams of more than 1 hour duration, after the Exam Board’s official start times – 9:00 am and 1:30 pm The Schools’ starting times are 9:00 am and 1:00 pm – please arrive 15 minutes beforehand so that you can be seated.

 Make sure you know your candidate number.
 (It’s on your exam timetable and on the seating plan outside the exam room.
 It is the same for all Exam Boards).
 Before you enter the hall, take your seat number from the seating plan posted outside.

-As you enter the hall, leave any mobile phone, i-pods, mp3 players etc. in the box provided and make sure they are switched off.
-Your exam will be cancelled if you are found with a phone in your possession, even if it is switched off.
-For the duration of the exam period label your phone with your name.
+As you enter the hall, ensure you have left any watches, mobile phones, i-pods, mp3 players etc. in your bag and make sure they are switched off.
+Your exam will be cancelled if you are found with a watch or phone in your possession, even if it is switched off.
 Ideally do not bring mobile phones into school.